Apurwa599/Visualization_using_histogram/README.md

 ## Project Structure

-The project is organized into the following section:
+The project is organized into the following selection:

 1.Code:- The `code` directory contains Jupyter Notebooks and Python scripts used to generate the histograms.
 These scripts are accompanied by explanations and comments for clarity.